Tag Archives: Bird Identification

 Identification

 Adult Tundra Swans are bright white birds with a black bill extending to the eyes.
 Their legs are black.
-They can be differentiated from Trumpeter Swans by having a more slender head and “u-shaped forehead when looking at it head on, compared to a more “v-shaped” forehead and bell-shaped head of the Trumpeter Swan.
+They can be differentiated from Trumpeter Swans by having a more slender head and “u-shaped forehead when looking at it head on, compared to a more “V-shaped” forehead and bell-shaped head of the Trumpeter Swan.
 Tundra Swans will sometimes have yellow markings on their bill, but these should not be used as a sole identification marker since Trumpeter Swans and other swan species can have these as well.

 Range

-Tundra Swans winter in eastern and western North America, and migrate through northern North America to their breeding grounds in the far north.
+Tundra Swans winter in eastern and western North America and migrate through northern North America to their breeding grounds in the far north.

 Diet and Foraging Behavior